Wood: Material-Specific Data

 The sources of wood in municipal solid waste (MSW) include furniture, other durable goods (e.g., cabinets for electronic equipment), wood packaging (crates, pallets) and some other miscellaneous products.

 This web page is a brief summary of wood material-specific data.
-For more comprehensive information, see the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, check out the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

 Pallets are estimated to account for over 90 percent of total wood packaging.
 EPA based its generation and recycling methodologies for wood pallets on market research report data, combined with data from the Center for Forest Products Marketing and Management at the Virginia Polytechnic Institute.
 In 2018, the generation of wood in MSW was 18.1 million tons.
 This equaled 6.2 percent of total MSW generation that year.